Telios-org/client-sdk/README.md

 `alice2000` = Alias Namespace

 Registers a new alias namespace.
 Namespaces must be unique and are account bound.
-Each namespace can potentially hold an inifite number of alias addresses under each namespace.
+Each namespace can potentially hold an infinite number of alias addresses under each namespace.

 - `alias_name`: Desired namespace `alice2000`
 - `domain`: Domain for the namespace in the following format `telios.io`